abcdesktopio/docs/opsdocs/docs/3.0/config/volumes.md

 The fry home dir is mounted on `192.168.7.101:/volume1/pods/pvc-b8317d7b-dc35-4fc3-88e9-ad894ab11d32`

-##### On the kubernetes control plane, list the PersistentVolume and PersistentVolumeClaim
+### List the PersistentVolume and PersistentVolumeClaim

 List the new PersistentVolume